ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-These classes, which implement the Signal interface, represent the asynchronous signals.
-The Subscribe class is a signal to create a new Subscription instance.
-The Request and Cancel classes are signals for processing the Subscription’s events _request_ and _cancel_.
-The Next class is a signal to send multiple Subscriber _onNext_ events during a single asynchronous call to avoid frequent thread context switches.
+These classes that implement the Signal interface represent the asynchronous signals.
+The Subscribe class is the signal to create a new Subscription instance.
+The Request and Cancel classes are the signals for processing the Subscription’s events _request_ and _cancel_.
+The Next class is the signal to send multiple Subscriber _onNext_ events during a single asynchronous call to avoid frequent thread context switches.

 ```java